OpenOverlayRouter/oor/README.md

 ----------

 Open Overlay Router can be configured as a basic MS/MR where configured EID prefixes can be registered by xTRs.
-LISPmob will also reply to MapRequests addressed to those prefixes.
+OOR will also reply to MapRequests addressed to those prefixes.
 To configure Open Overlay Router as a MS/MR, select the corresponding operating-mode and fill the parameters of the MS section of the configuration file.